 He said it’s about insights professionals setting up the foundation of knowledge and processes and giving people the tools to dig deeper.
+Build relationships and help them.
 And that can help us succeed in business together.
-Understanding our customers because we have the best insights available.
+Understand our customers because we have the best insights available.
 That can happen at scale when research is democratized.

 Like this article?
 Read more like it here.